mschmitt/chu300-notes/README.md

 # Notes on the Chuwi Minibook X U300

-**ATTENTION: The USB-C charger shipping with the Chuwi book is a non-compliant 12 V device and WILL wreck regular USB-C devices, ASK ME HOW I KNOW!**
+**ATTENTION: The USB-C charger shipping with the Chuwi book is a non-compliant 12 V power supply and WILL wreck regular USB-C devices, ASK ME HOW I KNOW!**

 (The notebook charges fine on compliant USB-C chargers.
 No idea what the hell is wrong with people.)